 The divergence in girth between the sexes with increasing size appears to arise from greater sexual dimorphism in larger males that develop a pronounced hump for the dominant breeding role.
 Smaller males that are typically stealth (satellite) spawners are often more drab in coloration with bodies that are not as deep compared with larger, more territorial dominant (alpha) males that develop a pronounced hump.
 This relationship suggests that there should be little difference in selectivity by sex among smaller spawners below the inflection point in fishery selectivity around 585 mm.
 The difference in girth between males and females at a length of 585 mm was predicted at only 6.7 mm (1.9%), a smaller difference than the predicted change in circumference (6.9–7.7 mm) from a shift in length of only 10 mm in either direction.
 Therefore, we assumed that the effect of sex-selection based on girth is negligible in estimation of the pre-gillnet sex ratio of the run and sex-specific fishery selection, which is calculated across a broad range of lengths.

 It is likely that some fishermen change nets to optimize their catch in individual years.
 Use of 6” (152mm) mesh is common because it is fairly effective for fall (coho and chum) salmon and allows maximum flexibility under various regulatory mesh restrictions (Dave Harris, ADF&G Management Biologist, Douglas, personal communication).
-However, some fishermen employ nets as large as 7” (178 mm; normally used to target chinook salmon, O. tshawytscha) in order to optimize their catch of coho salmon in years when average size is large.
+However, some fishermen employ nets as large as 7” (178 mm; normally used to target Chinook salmon, O. tshawytscha) in order to optimize their catch of coho salmon in years when average size is large.
 A localized inflection point at 515 mm (Figure 28B) coincides with a projected girth of 295–298 mm that is just under the mesh circumference (305 mm) of the smallest (6”) nets typically employed.
 A second higher inflection point at about 585 mm coincides with a projected girth of 346–352 mm, close to the mesh circumference (356 mm) of the largest (7”) nets typically used.

 At larger sizes, mid-section girth is likely less important in determining selectivity.
 The mid-section at the anterior edge of the dorsal fin is the most common area where we have observed marking indicating temporary gillnet capture.
 A second area is around the head in front of the gills, usually on the largest fish with large heads.